 Commissioner Tyler Huebner

 Tyler Huebner was appointed by Governor Tony Evers to be a Commissioner at the Public Service Commission in March 2020, and was re-appointed by Governor Evers to a six year term which began March 2, 2021.
-He is a member of the Energy Resources & the Environment Committee in the National Association of Regulatory Utility Commissioners, and is currently Wisconsin’s representative on the Board of the Organization of MISO States where he currently serves as Vice President.
+He is a member of the Energy Resources & the Environment Committee in the National Association of Regulatory Utility Commissioners.
+Tyler is Wisconsin’s representative on the Board of the Organization of MISO States where he currently serves as Vice President.

 Tyler earned his Master’s Degree in Civil & Environmental Engineering in the Atmosphere & Energy Program at Stanford University, and his Bachelor’s Degree in Electrical Engineering from the University of Iowa.
 He resides in Madison with his wife Heather and their two children.

-Commissioner Huebner can be reached via his Executive Staff Assistant, Jacqueline Gilardez at:
+Commissioner Huebner can be reached via his Executive Staff Assistant, Charlene Smith at: